christabor/flask_jsondash/README.md

 ### Charts

 Chart requirements depend on what you want to expose to your users.
-You can configure these in the CHART_CONFIG dictionary in the `settings.py` file.
+You can configure these in the CHARTS_CONFIG dictionary in the `settings.py` file.
+You can override these settings by adding your own file, called `settings_override.py`

 ### Setting environment variables.